Julian52575/Hylozoa-Engine/documentation/contributing/GOVERNANCE.md

 2. No bullying or NSFW
 3. Report bullying or other members misconduct
 4. Ensure the quality of contributions
   - AI slop will not be accepted so make sure you are familiar with your work
+5. Work within an issue
-5. Answer the project owners' community calls
+6. Answer the project owners' community calls

 -------
 # Users